KJJD

 KJJD (1170 AM "La Ley") is a radio station broadcasting a Mexican regional format.
 Licensed to Windsor, Colorado, United States, it serves the Ft.
 Collins-Greeley area.
 The station is currently owned by Rodriguez-Gallegos Broadcasting Corporation.

 The station plays banda, cumbia, norteña, and ranchera music.

+The station's studios are located in Longmont, Colorado.
+Its transmitter is in Windsor.

+History

+The facility that now holds the KJJD call sign on 1170 kHz was originally granted to H.P.
+Brewer, who managed the station with his son, Phil Brewer.
+It signed on as KUAD-AM in 1969.
+KUAD-AM was, as its now, a daytime-only station.
+With the KUAD calls, it aird country music.

+In 1975, KUAD-FM signed on the air, simulcasting the AM station.
+Today, the former sister stations have different owners: KUAD-FM 99.1 is owned by Townsquare Media.